 An AdventureSmith expert returns to Antarctica—this time taking the long route to stop at the wildlife Mecca of South Georgia Island.
-Learn all about the experience to see if South Georgia should be a component of your Antarctica expedition.
+Where is South Georgia in Antarctica?
+Learn all about the experience below to see if South Georgia should be a component of your Antarctica expedition.

 My Return to Antarctica